-- Structured debriefs of videos, stories, articles and events can help student to practice the skills of assessing leadership, respect, team contributions, and conflict resolution.
+- Structured debriefs of videos, stories, articles and events can provide students with an opportunity to assess leadership, respect, team contributions, and conflict resolution strategies.

 What some examples of grading criteria that can be used to evaluate interpersonal skills?

-- In a more advanced assignment or course, students create and promote supportive environments, lead the team or group, assume accountability for self and others within the group towards the group’s goals, evaluate completed group tasks identifying gaps, and network with others.
+- In a more advanced course and assignment, students can create and promote supportive environments, lead the team or group, assume accountability for self, others, and the group’s goals, evaluate completed group tasks to identify gaps, and network with others.

 What are some common assignments used to evaluate interpersonal EES?

-- A common type of assignment used to evaluate interpersonal skills are group contracts, group or team assignments, group progress report, group/peer/self-evaluations, and group process analysis.
+- Group contracts, group or team assignments, group progress report, group/peer/self-evaluations, and group process analysis.

-- Another common type of evaluation is when students complete a Field placement or practicum.
-Observations and feedback from supervisors provide valuable information on these skills.
+- Observations and feedback from supervisors during Field placement or practicum provide valuable information on these skills.

-- Other common assignments include journals, reports, presentations, reflective essay, portfolios, and learning journals.
+- Journals, reports, presentations, reflective essay, portfolios, and learning journals.

-- Students can complete research or reports on professionalism, industry trends, diversity topics, ethical issues, and leadership issues.
+- Research or reports on professionalism, analysis of industry trends about diversity, and ethical and leadership issues.

-- Evaluating scenarios or case studies that involve leadership, coaching, feedback and complex communication roles is an effective way to evaluate interpersonal EES.
+- Evaluating scenarios or case studies that involve leadership, coaching, feedback and complex communication roles is an effective way to evaluate interpersonal skills.